What Is Drunkorexia?

 • sleep troubles: drinking alcohol often and heavily can interfere with sleep patterns

-• contribute to cancer: heavy drinking over years is linked to several types of cancer
+• contribute to cancer: heavy drinking over many years is linked to several types of cancer

 • addiction and dependence: the more a person drinks, the more at-risk they become for developing a disorder which can affect them long-term, such as addiction (mental reliance) or dependence (physical reliance)

-The most effective rehab programs will also treat the psychological issues which contribute to such behavior.
-This can include any underlying cause that contributed to an eating disorder, such as negative self-image or confidence issues, and any trauma that may have been a factor.
+The most effective drug rehab programs will also treat the psychological issues that contribute to such behavior.
+This can include any underlying causes that contribute to an eating disorder, such as negative self-image or confidence issues, and any trauma that may have been a factor.

 This page does not provide medical advice.
 See more